Whisper (app): Technology

 Development of the system was outsourced to Inaka, a web and mobile app development consultancy based in Seattle, Washington and Buenos Aires, Argentina.
 The original system back end used the Riak NoSQL database, but after performance problems with Riak the system was converted to use MySQL and Apache Cassandra.
 Since 2013, Whisper has brought its technology team in-house.
-Whisper now has 25 engineers in Venice, CA.
+Whisper had 25 engineers in Venice, CA in 2015.

 In March 2016, Fast Company reported that Whisper had recently begun to use deep learning to build a content moderation tool, internally dubbed the Arbiter.
-The article stated that the Arbiter runs on a PC with 128GB of RAM and four Nvidia GeForce Titan X graphics cards, each of which has a graphics processing unit with 3072 computing cores and 12GB of RAM.
-Those GPUs enable it to perform artificial intelligence and use neural network technology to assess incoming whispers.
-The article noted that because Whisper's Arbiter has knowledge to "reflect both the real things that millions of Whisper users have said and how moderators handled them, its understanding of language can be remarkably subtle."
+The article noted that, because Whisper's Arbiter has knowledge to "reflect both the real things that millions of Whisper users have said and how moderators handled them, its understanding of language can be remarkably subtle."

 According to the Los Angeles Times, Whisper is also using AI technology to create content.
 That system, the Times reports, "allows Whisper to gather related posts about issues at work, school or in relationships.
-Then, it organizes them, adds context and even writes a headline...
-With the AI's help, Whisper hopes to produce more content than humans alone could — which in turn could mean more readership and ad revenue."
+Then, it organizes them, adds context and even writes a headline."

-In March 2017, TechCrunch reported that Whisper launched a tool for publishers called "Perspectives", which is a video widget that publishers, primarily news websites, can embed within articles to feature Whisper content.
-The videos consist of a series of Whispers set against relevant video clips and instrumental background music.
-The selection of Whispers to include in a Perspectives video story is done by an in-house proprietary AI program called "Eliot".
-According to TechCrunch, "Eliot takes structured and unstructured data that is scanned on a company's website and identifies key topics, places and people associated with the story...
-The AI engine then generates a contextually relevant story or video."